Course Outline

 The Why & How of Numbers for Government

-• Introduction to Financial Statements, which include:
+• Introduction to Financial Statements for government, which include:

 • Income Statement